Everything we experience is a reflection of the human struggle to

 — D.A.
 Hickman

-Also, having been a development consultant, I enjoy innovation and
+Also, having been an organizational development consultant, I enjoy the demands of project

 Choosing cover art, for instance.
 Or a book title.

-For a deeply personal book like The Silence of Morning, I only arrived at the title
+For a deeply personal book like The Silence of Morning, for instance, I only arrived at the

-after trying on many alternatives.
-It didn’t surface until I’d worked on the manuscript
+title after trying on many alternatives.
+And while it didn’t surface until I’d worked on

-for many years, yet fit the book like no other.
-As though caught in an emotional whirlwind,
+the manuscript for many years, it fit the book like no other by instantly returning

-it instantly returned me to the very moment of loss by pointing to a most remarkable truth,
+me to the very moment of loss, one that pointed to a remarkable truth, revealed

-revealed in a powerful (and illuminating) context that was never to be forgotten.
+in a powerful (and illuminating) context never to be forgotten.

 Publication, in this era, is about literary choices—carving out a creative space